nginxinc/nginx-amplify-doc/amplify-guide.md

 The installation procedure can be as simple as this.

- 1. Download and run the install script:
+ 1. Download and run the install script.

         # curl -sS -L -O \
         https://github.com/nginxinc/nginx-amplify-agent/raw/master/packages/install.sh && \
         API_KEY='ecfdee2e010899135c258d741a6effc7' sh ./install.sh

     where API_KEY is a unique API key assigned to your Amplify account.
 You will see your API key when adding a new system in the Amplify web interface.
-You can also find the API key in the *Account Information* menu.
+You can also find the API key in the **Account Information** menu.

  2. Verify that Amplify Agent has started.